Class 2 Facilities

 - Bulk Fuel Upgrade Program (external link): view status reports, past, present and planned, for bulk fuel facility upgrades and new tank farm projects coordinated by the Alaska Energy Authority.

 Send us a note if you have a suggestion for an outreach or resource opportunity or if you would like to learn more.

 For More Information

-Sign up for the Class 2 facility listserv if you want to receive informational emails related to Class 2 facilities by visiting the link below.
-The emails will address various items such as FAQs, opportunities, upcoming presentations, and new resources available.
+Sign up for the Class 2 facility listserv if you want to receive informational emails related to Class 2 facilities.
+The e-mails will address various items such as FAQs, opportunities, upcoming presentations, and new resources available.